Vol. 1 November 30, 2020 No. 12

 Lawyers, above all, should understand that our justice system can only work when we all share the understanding that an attorney’s representation of a client is not an endorsement of the client’s beliefs or actions.
 Whether a lawyer represents a client by choice or by appointment, the principle stated in Rule 1.2(b) and Comment 3 thereto applies.
 If we, as a profession, fail to understand this rule and honor its intent, then we endanger the very system of justice that each of us has sworn to uphold.

-NEW AUTHORITY THE ILLINOIS STATE BAR ASSOCIATION’S ADVISORY OPINION NO. 20-01
+THE ILLINOIS STATE BAR ASSOCIATION’S ADVISORY OPINION NO. 20-01

 Among the many things the COVID-19 pandemic has impacted are delays to the bar examination or personal circumstances that result in some law school graduates not taking the examination immediately upon graduation.
 In Illinois, where the July bar examination was delayed due to coronavirus considerations, the Illinois State Bar Association issued Advisory Opinion No. 20-01, discussing the extent of legal work that can be performed by recent graduates who have not yet passed the bar exam.
 The opinion provides a useful guide for all law firms that employ recent graduates who are not yet licensed to practice.